jiamings/tsong.me/site/src/content/blog/design-the-inference-move.md

 image diffusion.
 The point is that language generation might also benefit from inference procedures that refine, revise, or move several variables together.

-Discrete next-token prediction has a very strong property: each generated token extends a valid prefix by another normalized conditional draw.
-That stability is one reason autoregressive LLMs work so well.
-Giving it up casually would be a mistake.

-But it is also a mistake to assume that language must always use exactly this inference procedure.
-Masked diffusion language models, block diffusion models, continuous diffusion over categorical data, and flow-map language models are all ways of exploring nearby design space.
-Some keep the state discrete.
-Some use masked tokens.
-Some generate blocks.
-Some move the problem into a continuous embedding space and learn refinement or flow-like updates there.

-These methods should not be judged only by whether they are "autoregressive" or "diffusion."
-They should be judged by whether their inference procedure is well-specified for the state space they choose.

 Continuous-domain language models are especially useful for thinking through the false dichotomy.
 They separate the question of language from the question of discrete left-to-right decoding.
 If a language model lives in a continuous state